 If you look at a typical Pinterest home page, even the layout screams ‘idea board’.
 So it’d be a wise call to leave out abstract imagery behind, and charge ahead with clear ideas for your brand like DIY boards, and instructional content—the things that people actually search for on the platform.

 Brands who are killing it on Pinterest

-Of course there are brands who have understood this, and are in fact, using it to further their reach and get more traffic to their webpages.
+Naturally, there are brands who have understood this, and are in fact, using it to further their reach and get more traffic to their webpages.
 If you look them up, you’ll notice a common thread between these brands that shine on Pinterest.
 Their content has more audience-focus than brand-focus.
-For instance, on Instagram, it’s easier to slip in the occasional workspace clicks, inspirational quotes and other space fillers—but owning a Pinterest board sets a specific purpose for your content, which helps the viewer prioritize what they want to see and only access that.
+For instance, on Instagram, it’s easier to slip in the occasional workspace clicks, inspirational quotes, and other space fillers—but owning a Pinterest board sets a specific purpose for your content, which helps the viewer prioritize what they want to see and only access that.

 Let’s look at some brands that have a large Pinterest community, and are effectively managing this.

 1. Starbucks – Understanding what drives engagement for a channel

 Starbucks is known for its active and vibrant social media presence, and the brand content is perfectly aligned for each social network it is active on.
 While its Instagram profile sports pretty, picturesque content that gets the most hearts on the platform, its Pinterest content is a little different.
 Take a look.

 Starbucks’ Pinterest is not just for lovers of the brand, but lovers of coffee in general.
 There are whole boards dedicated to the brand’s most popular import—Frappucinos and teas.
 You can also deep-dive into their recipes, How-To’s and other boards that a coffee aficionado is sure to re-pin.
 Not only are they tapping into the interest and aesthetic appreciation of people, but they’re also utilizing the model that stands out best on Pinterest, making content most visible—the arty-infographic style!